top of page

 Even history books, like Herodotus’ covering the Greco-Persian Wars, were deemed too dangerous for women according to Juan Luis Vives’ “touch not; taste not; handle not” list.”

-Now we get to the what and why, according to Vives, women should be kept from reading everything else.
 On Vives’ vast list of “forbidden” works (except to the monarch), were books on “grammar, logic, histories, the rule of governance of the commonwealth, and the art mathematical”.
 Those, he opined, should be left to men.
 Tales of romance were especially forbidden, among them, Tristan and Isolde, Amadis of Gaul, Celestina, and Boccaccio’s Decameron, for they were written by “idle men [who] wrote unlearned, and set all upon filth and viciousness, in whom I wonder what should delight men but that vice pleaseth them so much.”

 Vives reserved his particular disapproval for Ovid whose “books of Love . . .a woman should beware, like as of serpents or snakes,” for they would lead a woman to “sin like Eve”.
 She should be kept away from such books by her father and friends, so that she could “by disuse, forget learning, if it can be done.
 For it is better to lack a good thing than to use it ill.”